HBrock/rfc9481bis/draft-brockhaus-lamps-rfc9481bis.md

 Specific conventions to be considered are specified in {{RFC9881}} and {{RFC9882}}.

-Note: If the hashAlg field in a certConf message is not present the hash algorithm used to calculate the certHash messages MUST be SHA-512.
+Note: If the hashAlg field in a certConf message is not present the hash algorithm used to calculate the certHash in the certConf messages MUST be SHA-512.

 ## Composite ML-DSA {#C-ML-DSA}